-- 4 Inflate the leading edge bladder last.
-Remove the sand from the kite and stand with your back facing the wind, attach your pump to your kite with a larks head knot using the connector next to the leading edge valve. - 5 Pump until it's firm and wrinkle-free.
+Remove the sand from the kite and stand with your back facing the wind, attach your pump to your kite with a larks head knot using the connector next to the leading edge valve.

 Make sure the defaltion valve is properly closed and sealed off with the Velcro cover.
+Careful, do not try to push the valve inside as you would do with an inflatable toy.